 The Best Ways to Clean Your Breast Pump (and Why You Should!)

-Every single part of your breast pump that comes into contact with your breast or breast milk needs to be cleaned, including the valves, membranes, breast shields, and connectors, and more.
+Every part of your breast pump that comes into contact with your breast or breast milk needs to be cleaned, including the valves, membranes, breast shields, connectors, and more.
 This is because the moisture in breast milk quickly creates the perfect environment for mold, mildew, and germs to quickly grow and flourish.

 Before Each Pumping Session:

 Thoroughly wash your hands with soap and warm water.